gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-launchpad.md

 ---

-title: Focus View
+title: Launchpad
-description: Focus View presents an overview of your Pull Requests, Issues and WIPs.
+description: Launchpad presents an overview of your Pull Requests, Issues and WIPs.
 taxonomy:
     category: gitkraken-client

 ---

-The Focus View displays all of your Pull Requests, Issues, and Works In Progress (WIPs) relevant to you for a selected filters.
+The Launchpad displays all of your Pull Requests, Issues, and Works In Progress (WIPs) relevant to you for a selected filters.
 You have a search bar to filter the results and columns that represent different states of the PRs, Issues, and WIPs, and dropdown selectors for workspace-based filtering.

-### Getting started with the Focus View
+### Getting started with the Launchpad

-The Focus View tab can be found in the top-left corner.
-By default, it displays a list of your Pull Requests, WIPs and Issues directly from your Hosting Service and Issue Tracker, not limiting to a Workspace.
+The Launchpad tab can be found in the top-left corner.
+By default, it displays a list of your Pull Requests, WIPs and Issues for the selected Workspace directly from your Hosting Service and Issue Tracker.

 #### Connect Integrations

-Integrate your repositories, issues, and pull requests with the Focus View to consolidate your workflow.
+Integrate your repositories, issues, and pull requests with the Launchpad to consolidate your workflow.

 You can easily connect your integrations at <kbd>Preferences > Integrations</kbd>